lomlo/databases_2/INSTRUCTIONS.md

 ### Plenary (15 minutes)

 Collaboratively review students' suggested structures.
+You can use the [PLENARY GUIDE](https://github.com/sjmog/databases_2/blob/plenary/PLENARY.md) to help you.

 > Focus more on the database structures than on the CRC modelling.